dusk-network/plonk/docs/notes-snark.md

 To construct their proofs, SNARKS convert an arithmetic circuit into an algebraic expression of polynomials.
-The arithemtic circuit here, is a mapping, performed by a system of wires and gates, where the outputs are inputs which have passed through
+The arithmetic circuit here, is a mapping, performed by a system of wires and gates, where the outputs are inputs which have passed through